vgwb/Antura/docs/en/dev/game-modules/Teacher.md

 Whenever a MiniGame is launched, the Teacher retrieves its `IQuestionBuilder` through `SetupBuilder()`, then generates a `List<QuestionPacks>` through `CreateAllQuestionPacks()` method.

-`CreateAllQuestionPacks()` is implemented differently for each Question Builder, but in general it just generatas a sequential list of packs through multiple calls to `CreateSingleQuestionPackData()`.
+`CreateAllQuestionPacks()` is implemented differently for each Question Builder, but in general it just generates a sequential list of packs through multiple calls to `CreateSingleQuestionPackData()`.

 `CreateSingleQuestionPackData()` defines the actual logic for generating the Question Pack and is thus the core of the Question Builder.
 This method ends with a call to `QuestionPackData.Create(question, correctAnswers, wrongAnswers)` which creates the final pack from different sets of `IConvertibleToLivingLetterData` instances, which define the dictionary data that should be used and for what roles.
 For the current system, this can be either a **LetterData**, a **WordData**, or a **PhraseData**.

 The **Question Builder** will thus generate the question, the correct answers, and the wrong answers using calls to `WordSelectionAI.SelectData()` and by specifying what data it wants to use through the method's arguments:
 - `System.Func<List<T>> builderSelectionFunction` is a delegate that defines what data to work from based on the question builder logic.
 For example, for the `RandomLettersQuestionBuilder` this is all the available letters given the current letter filters.
 This is usually performed through the `WordHelper` class methods, which help in retrieving dictionary data from the database based on specific rules.
 - `SelectionParameters selectionParams` is an internal structure that defines parameters for filtering and selecting learning data based on the MiniGame requirements.
-This is built from the `QuestionBuilderPamaters` instance defined above.
+This is built from the `QuestionBuilderParameters` instance defined above.

 ## Refactoring Notes